-8.4.4.2.
-Uses Permitted As-of-Right, Mixed-Use Subdistrict
+8.4.4.1.
+Uses Permitted As-of-Right

-The following uses are permitted as-of-right within the MCMOD, in the Mixed-Use Subdistrict:
+The following uses are permitted as-of-right within the MCMOD:

-a.
-All uses allowed in the Neighborhood Subdistrict

-b.
-Mixed-use development, including a mix of residential use and any of the following uses:

-i.
-Retail store or service establishment, the principal activity of which shall be the offering of goods or services at retail within the building.
+- a.
+Multi-family housing. - b.
+Exempt uses as defined in the Zoning Act (MGL C. 40 §3) - a.
+Uses which are permitted in all districts per Section 4.2. - b.
+Uses which are permitted in Residential A, B, and C Districts per Section 4.3.2, except for the uses described in paragraphs: - i.
+4.3.2.c.v.(4) (School buses) - ii.
+4.3.2.c.v.(5).
+(Commercial vehicles which are unregistered or abandoned) - iii.
+4.3.2.d.
+(Bed and Breakfast) - c.
+Mixed-use development, provided it meets the following conditions: - i.
+It includes a mix of residential use and any of the following uses: - (1) Retail store or service establishment, the principal activity of which shall be the offering of goods or services at retail within the building.

-ii.
-Business or professional offices or banks, not including drive-in banks or standalone ATMs.

-iii.
-Restaurants or other places for serving food within a structure, not including drive-in or fast food establishments.

-iv.
-Parking areas or garages for use of employees, customers, or visitors.
+- (2) Business or professional offices or banks, not including drive-in banks or standalone ATMs. - (3) Restaurants or other places for serving food within a structure, not including drive-in or fast-food establishments. - (4) Parking areas or garages for use of employees, customers, or visitors. - ii.
+And, the mixed-use building is located within two hundred and seventy-five (275) feet of Main Street. - d.
+Multiple-Buildings-on-a-Lot.
+In the MCMOD, lots may have more than one principal building. - 8.4.4.2.

-8.4.4.3.
 Accessory Uses.
-The following uses are considered accessory to any of the permitted uses in Section 8.4 and are allowed as-of-right.

-a.
-Surface parking as needed to support permitted uses on the lot.
+The following uses are considered accessory to any of the permitted uses in Section 8.4 and are allowed as-of-right. - a.
+Surface parking as needed to support permitted uses on the lot. - b.

-b.
 Parking within a multi-family or mixed-use building at the ground floor level or below grade.
-Parking garages shall not have more than three (3) parking spaces per unit.

-c.
-Solar panels installed above one or more parking spaces
+Parking garages shall not have more than three (3) parking spaces per unit. - c.
+Solar panels installed above one or more parking spaces - d.

-d.
 Common buildings for accessory uses related to multi-family housing, including administration, maintenance facilities, shared storage, shared community spaces, and space for professional office or customary home occupation.
 The gross floor area of all common buildings may not exceed 40% of the gross floor area of multi-family housing in the development project.

-e.
-Accessory buildings and uses associated with a mixed-use building provided that outdoor business-related storage shall located behind or beside the mixed-use building and shall be screened from view of abutting residential dwellings with shrubs or a fence at least four (4) feet in height.
+- e.
+Accessory structures and uses associated with a mixed-use building provided that outdoor business-related storage shall located behind or beside the mixed-use building and shall be screened from view of abutting residential dwellings with shrubs or a fence at least four (4) feet in height. - f.
+Signs in compliance with Section 6.4.